 Training – ineffective.
-Incentive programs – ineffective.
+Incentive program ideas – ineffective.
 Coaching – ineffective.
 If you’ve invested all that you could as a manager and a few sales reps continue to underperform, note that these individuals are your bottom 20%.
 According to Jack Welsh, former CEO of GE, you must replace your bottom 20% with a fresh batch of coachable sales reps.

 Sometimes training can be changed for the better.
-Sometimes complicated sales processes make it easy to drop the ball on consistent follow ups.
+Sometimes complicated sales processes make it easy to drop the ball on consistent follow-ups.
 Poor sales performance happens, but as a sales leader, you can’t let it stand between your team and their revenue goals.